CynthiaNiaz/renewable_energy_optimization/README.md

 ---
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details."
+See the LICENSE file for details.